 - Make it visual: Many of us understand and retain information better when it is presented to us visually.
-Lucidchart has a variety of that can help you to visualize your entire system, which makes it easier for you to map workflows, analyze processes, brainstorm ideas for improvement, and collaborate across multiple departments and geographic locations.
+Lucidchart has a variety of pre-built templates that can help you to visualize your entire system, which makes it easier for you to map workflows, analyze processes, brainstorm ideas for improvement, and collaborate across multiple departments and geographic locations.

 Take the next step and see how to visualize your systems.Find out how